 Just for good measure, if you weren’t aware of it, the Journal of the American Medical Association recommends chiropractic therapies before resorting to anything more invasive.

 Speaking of what to expect, we have created a list of 8 of the most unbelievable things most people don’t know about what an adjustment feels like.
 The more you know, the less apprehensive you will feel!

 This is perhaps one of the biggest reasons people avoid going to a chiropractor.
-The gentle pressure and movements that are done might feel a bit uncomfortable the first visit or two, but nearly everyone who has put off seeing a chiropractor because they fear it will hurt often wish that they had gone sooner!
+The gentle pressure and movements that are done might feel a bit uncomfortable the first visit or two, but nearly everyone who has put off seeing our Wasilla chiropractor because they fear it will hurt often wish that they had gone sooner!

-If you have ever “cracked” your own back, then you have an idea what an adjustment will feel like.
+If you have ever “cracked” your own back, then you have an idea of what an adjustment will feel like.
 The sense of relief most people feel is nothing short of astounding.
 Restoring the alignment of the spine and/or putting joints back into a full range of motion is sometimes described as a feeling of “release”, offering a respite from painful conditions.

 In general, adjustments are painless; however, they might feel slightly uncomfortable for a moment, depending on the amount of tension or inflammation in the area being worked on.